ganeshkbhat/jsextenders/README.md

 ###### .squareMapCopy
+Returns the array with `square` of all the array values from `start` index to `end` index.
+Returns a new object and does not modify the array in place.

 `[1, 2, 3, 4].squareMapCopy(start, end)`

 ###### .sqrtMapCopy
+Returns the array with `square root` of all the array values from `start` index to `end` index.
+Returns a new object and does not modify the array in place.

 `[1, 2, 3, 4].sqrtMapCopy(start, end)`

 ###### .powMapCopy
+Returns the array with `power` of all the array values with provided power value from `start` index to `end` index.
+Returns a new object and does not modify the array in place.

 `[1, 2, 3, 4].powMapCopy(power, start, end)`

 ###### .multiplyMapCopy
+Returns the array with `multiplication` of provided multiplier with all the array values from `start` index to `end` index.
+Returns a new object and does not modify the array in place.

 `[1, 2, 3, 4].multiplyMapCopy(multiplier, start, end)`

 ###### .randomRange
+Returns the array with count number of array items with random values multiplied with the provided multiplier.
+Modifies the array in place.

 `[1, 2, 3, 4].randomRange(count, multiplier)`